organicmaps/organicmaps/docs/INSTALL.md

 - a `--filter=blob:limit=128k` option to make a _partial clone_ (saves ~4Gb), i.e. blob files over 128k in size will be excluded from the history and downloaded on-demand - is suitable for generic development.

 - a `--depth=1` option to make a _shallow copy_ (and possibly a `--no-single-branch` to have all branches not just `master`), i.e. omit history while retaining current commits only (saves ~4.5Gb) - suitable for one-off builds.

-- a `--shallow-submodules` option to _shallow clone_ the submodules (save ~1.3Gb) - this is suitable for a generic development if no work on submodules is planned.

 If you mistakenly did a `git clone` without checking out submodules, you can run `git submodule update --init --recursive`.
 If you don't want to clone complete submodules, you can add `--depth=1` to the update command.